robertodecurnex/rack-jsonp-middleware/README.md

 ### Options

-By default only routes with an extension of `.jsonp` will checked for the presence of a `callback` parameter before adding the padding.
+**:trigger** - By default only routes with an extension of `.jsonp` will checked for the presence of a `callback` parameter before adding the padding.
 If you prefer to use a different extension and want to enable the padding based only on the presence of the `callback` parameter just pass an extra parameter like this:

     config.middleware.use Rack::JSONP, { trigger: :callback }

+**:extra_security** - A [vulerability was discovered](http://miki.it/blog/2014/7/8/abusing-jsonp-with-rosetta-flash/) that can abuse JSONP endpoints.
+Enabling this option will prepend `/**/` to the JavaScript response which will interrupt any attempt at transmitting malicious data using the method described in the link.

+    config.middleware.use Rack::JSONP, { extra_security: true }

 ## Download